Can My Insurance Cover My Car Loan If It’s Totaled?

 Continue Your Car Loan Payments

 While going through the insurance claim process, you should continue to pay your car loan payments.
 The balance on your loan not paid off by the ACV or other claims like gap insurance will be your responsibility to pay for or finance the purchase of a new one.

 When faced with complex legal decisions and negotiations with insurance settlements, a personal injury lawyer can assist with collecting evidence, advocating for your rights, and working so you’re properly represented.
 If you’re in an accident resulting from someone else’s carelessness, a personal injury lawyer may assist with making sure you are correctly receiving just and fair compensation.

 Discover Experienced Personal Injury Lawyers at Kim Welch Law

 A lot goes into car accidents, and sustaining damage on your motor vehicle because of another individual’s negligence is stressful and frustrating.
-At Kim Welch Law, we provide our clients with knowledge gained from years of combined experience to guide them through their personal injury case.
+At Kim Welch Law, we provide our clients with knowledge gained from years of combined experience to guide them through their personal injury cases.

 To learn more about our practice areas or schedule a free consultation with one of our personal injury lawyers, fill out our online contact form or call (888) 590-5510.